Global Research Projects: Fall 2016

 - 2015-2016 Grant Approval and Profitability Scale: The Grant Approval and Profitability Scale was originally produced in 2014 to provide a detailed analysis of grant budget benchmarks for live and enduring activities that took place within the past year to determine the low, high, and average costs of over 10 key budget line items in approved grant submissions.
 In doing so we are able to deliver valuable insights and analysis to our education partners that help improve the overall success rate of their grant submissions.

 This year, Global expanded its analysis of approved grant budgets by breaking down the live and enduring format types that we analyzed.
 The updated scale breaks down budgets at live satellites, conferences, live series meetings, and hospital grand rounds, as well as enduring web activities, web series, printed materials, and spinoffs from live satellite events.
 Additionally, we’ve calculated the management fees as a percentage of the total approved budget, as well as the total cost per learner across all of the analyzed activities.

 Request the 2013-2014 Grant Approval and Profitability Scale, and stay tuned for the 2016 report which will be coming out this fall.

 Follow this link to schedule a presentation to learn more about the results and our analysis.
-We expect the results from our fourth phase of CME value surveys to be available later this fall.
+We expect the results from our fifth phase of CME value surveys to be available later this fall.